How Is SQL Server 2014 Licensed? Part 4, Virtual Environments

 Licensing Individual Virtual Machines

 If you only need a couple instances of SQL, then this is the route you will want to go.
 For this option, basically you are going to treat your virtual machine just like a physical machine and license it accordingly.
-So just like a physical machine, you will need to decide if you want to go with the Per Instance licensing model or the Per Core licensing model (see my previous posts here and here to help you decide).
+So just like a physical machine, you will need to decide if you want to go with the Per Instance licensing model or the Per Core licensing model (see my previous posts on SQL part one here and SQL part two here to help you decide).

 1